Nsohko/WhisperSG/README.md

 For parts 1 and 2, please use the `load_part1or2.py` script, while for part3 use the `load_part3.py` script.
 Please adjust the arguments in the args_class at the top of the scripts as necessary.

-These scripts will also generate two .txt files as listed below.
+These scripts will generate two .txt files as listed below.
 These will be used for the next step of the pre-processing.
 If using another custom dataset other than the IMDA NSC, you will need to generate these two .txt files yourself in the same format.

 1. `audio_paths.txt`: Consists of pairs of unique audio IDs and the absolute file path to the corresponding audio files
 ```